How to Use Rogaine 5% Liquid Solution … And, Why Should I Care?

 Note: Having never used micro needles I cannot vouch for the advice provided on this procedure.

 - If you’re applying Rogaine once a day and forgot, don’t try to make up for the application you missed the next day.
 That is, don’t apply 2ml in the next application.
 It doesn’t work like that.
-Simply apply 1ml and remind yourself not to miss an application again.
+Simply apply 1ml and do your best to avoid missing an application again.
 You can do it.
 If keeping your hair is important enough to spend your money and time on, then making a habit of consistently incorporating Rogaine into your routine should be a breeze.

 - In the evening, don’t apply the solution and then go straight to bed.
 This is particularly important if you’ve chosen to apply the whole 1ml.
-Give it an hour to penetrate the scalp before retiring if at all possible; 30 minutes as a minimum.
+Give it an hour to penetrate the scalp if at all possible.
+Thirty minutes as a minimum.
 Do not apply extra (more than 1ml) to compensate for what you estimate you’ll be rubbing off.
 It doesn’t work that way, either.

 - In the morning, as with the evening, try not to let anything contact your scalp for an hour after application e.g. hair dryers, sprays, gels, etc. Particularly if you’re applying the whole 1ml at once.
 If that’s not possible, give it a minimum of 30 minutes to penetrate.
-By getting creative about your routine almost anyone should be able to leave their hair alone for 30 minutes after applying Rogaine.
+By getting creative with your routine almost anyone should be able to leave their hair alone for 30 minutes after application.

 - Don’t wash your hair, get caught unprotected in a downpour, or get excessively sweaty until at least two hours after application.
 Oh, and don’t forgot to call your mother for her birthday.
 Yes, there are a lot of don’ts here.
 See below for a discussion on breaking the rules if this is depressing you.